00 Overview 01 Background 02 Exposure Control

 non-medical mask

-If you have an existing N95 respirator certification, it is imperative that you only use the model on which you have been successfully tested8.
+If you have an existing N95 respirator certification, you must only use the model on which you have been successfully tested5.
 If you will be using N95s, please ensure that the model you have been tested is available at your worksite.
 If you need to be tested to a new model, contact the Faculty of Medicine Health & Safety team at fom.safety@ubc.ca.

 References

-7. Provincial Infection Control Network of British Columbia - Aerosol Generating Medical Procedures. https://picnet.ca/guidelines/gastrointestinal-respiratory-illness/aerosol-generating-medical-procedures/.
+4. Provincial Infection Control Network of British Columbia (PICNet).
+Aerosol Generating Medical Procedures. https://picnet.ca/guidelines/gastrointestinal-respiratory-illness/aerosol-generating-medical-procedures/.